Samuel W. Arnold: Early life and career

-Born on September 21, 1879 on a farm near Downing in Schuyler County, Missouri, he was the son of Cumberland Wilson Arnold and Mary Elizabeth (Hill) Arnold.
-He attended the Coffey, Missouri rural school, then advanced to the North Missouri Normal School (now known as Truman State University) in Kirksville, Missouri, graduating in 1902.
-After a brief career as a teacher and superintendent in several rural northeast Missouri schools, Mr. Arnold moved to St. Louis, Missouri in 1904 for employment with the internal revenue office.
+Born on September 21, 1879, on a farm near Downing in Schuyler County, Missouri, he was the son of Cumberland Wilson Arnold and Mary Elizabeth (Hill) Arnold.
+He attended the Coffey, Missouri, rural school, then advanced to the North Missouri Normal School (now known as Truman State University) in Kirksville, Missouri, graduating in 1902.
+After a brief career as a teacher and superintendent in several rural northeast Missouri schools, Mr. Arnold moved to St. Louis, Missouri, in 1904 for employment with the internal revenue office.
 It was also in 1904, on Christmas Eve, that Sam married his wife Myra Gertrude Mills.
-The following year, 1905, the Arnolds moved to Atlanta, Missouri where he began a fifty-plus year career as a lumberman.
-Seeking a larger customer base Arnold moved his family to Kirksville in 1908 and established the Arnold Lumber Company.
+The following year, 1905, the Arnolds moved to Atlanta, Missouri, where he began a fifty-plus-year career as a lumberman.
+Seeking a larger customer base, Arnold moved his family to Kirksville in 1908 and established the Arnold Lumber Company.
 It continued to be a fixture of the Kirksville business community for the next seventy-five years.

 Politics

-Mr. Arnold was elected as a Republican to the Seventy-eighth, Seventy-ninth, and Eightieth Congresses (January 3, 1943 – January 3, 1949).
+Arnold was elected as a Republican to the Seventy-eighth, Seventy-ninth, and Eightieth Congresses (January 3, 1943 – January 3, 1949).
 He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress, for election in 1950 to the Eighty-second Congress, and in 1952 to the Eighty-third Congress.
 Following the defeats he retired from political life.
 Mr. Arnold was also a founding partner of North Missouri Broadcasting Company, which built and operated radio stations KIRX in Kirksville, Missouri, and KTTN in Trenton, Missouri.
 Congressman Arnold died in Kirksville, Missouri, December 18, 1961, and was interred in that city's Maple Hills Cemetery.